 Copyright on quilting designs, particularly on free motion quilting filler designs, can get very sticky, and extremely confusing, so I decided to keep things simple:

 Please feel free to use any of the designs shared in The Free Motion Quilting Project within your quilts.
 There are NO restrictions on where you can use these designs: for sale, show, gifts, or personal use.

 Let me state that again: There are no restrictions on where you can use these designs when quilting them in your quilts.

 The whole purpose of this project is to inspire quilters to use new, innovative designs in their quilts.
-It would be completely backwards of me to want you to use these designs, then slap confusing rules, laws, and regulations on top of them.
+It would be completely backwards of me to slap confusing rules, laws, and regulations on top of them.

 All of the designs from The Free Motion Quilting Project represent ideas.

 Think of it this way: how many times in your life have you seen a spiral?